Posted by Bridget Freeman in Wellness

 6. Keep your room cool, quiet and dark

 Try to avoid watching TV, use a backlit screen or anything with blue light before bed.

 The scent of lavender is relaxing so putting a lavender bag in where you store your bedding or using a lavender spray on your pillow might help.

 Try to avoid napping during the day as it reduces your ability to feel fatigued and sleepy at night.

 Research has shown that being well hydrated throughout the day can help you to sleep better at night.

-Avoid using stimulants such coffee, alcohol or pre workouts in the afternoons or evenings.
+Avoid using stimulants such as coffee, alcohol or pre-workouts in the afternoons or evenings.
 The cut off time is very individual though – know yourself and your own body.

 11. Keep it consistent